mhusseinsh/CarND-Advanced-Lane-Lines/README.md

         imgpoints.append(corners)  # Draw and display the corners cv2.drawChessboardCorners(img, self.chessboardSize, corners, ret)
 ```
 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the [`cv2.calibrateCamera()`](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d) function.
-I applied this distortion correction to the test image using the [`undistortChessboardImages()`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/d1a0097700b232b67bba15b278791e643ab9ec9a/src/undistortion.py#L17) function, which will be explained later (just for debugging)
+I applied this distortion correction to the chessboard images using the [`undistortChessboardImages()`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/d1a0097700b232b67bba15b278791e643ab9ec9a/src/undistortion.py#L17) function, which will be explained later (just for debugging)
 ```python
 # Do camera calibration given object points and image points
 img_size = (img.shape[1], img.shape[0])